hpatel292-seneca/ASP.NET-notes/README.md

 ### Summary:
 `SetValues(customer)` provides an efficient way to update an entity in the database by copying matching property values from another object (in this case, `customer`), while ignoring properties that don’t exist or navigation properties that represent relationships.

+Data annotation in ASP.NET is a way to apply validation rules, display formatting, and model behavior by using attributes directly in the model classes.
+These attributes help ensure that the data meets certain requirements before being processed or saved to a database.
+They are part of the `System.ComponentModel.DataAnnotations` namespace.

+### Common Data Annotation Attributes:
+1. **[Required]**: Ensures the property must have a value.
+2. **[StringLength]**: Specifies the maximum and/or minimum length of a string.
+3. **[Range]**: Restricts a value to a specific numeric range.
+4. **[RegularExpression]**: Validates the property against a specific regular expression pattern.
+5. **[EmailAddress]**: Validates that the property contains a valid email address.
+6. **[DisplayName]**: Sets a custom display name for a property in UI.
+7. **[Compare]**: Compares two properties to ensure they have the same value.

+### Benefits of Data Annotations:
+1. **Simplifies Validation**: You can define validation rules directly in the model, ensuring that validation is centralized and consistent.
+2. **Improves Code Readability**: Attributes provide an easy-to-read, declarative way to enforce business rules and data integrity.
+3. **Reduces Boilerplate Code**: Eliminates the need for repetitive validation logic in the controller or service layer.
+4. **Integrates with Client-Side Validation**: When used with frameworks like ASP.NET MVC, it can automatically apply validation rules to the client side.
+5. **Easy Error Handling**: Validation attributes automatically generate user-friendly error messages when rules are violated.